unraid/docs/docs/legacy/FAQ/Configuration_Tutorial.md

 [this](http://lime-technology.com/forum/index.php?topic=4068.0) thread.
 See below for instructions on saving the results.

-Specifically look for increases of the \"raw\" count of re-allocated sectors and sectors pending re-allocation.
-Most of the other \"raw\" values are meaningful only to the manufacturer of the disk drive.
+Specifically look for increases of the "raw" count of re-allocated sectors and sectors pending re-allocation.
+Most of the other "raw" values are meaningful only to the manufacturer of the disk drive.

 If your diff report is long some of it may have scrolled off the screen.